The Zen master’s next meeting was with a New Yorker.

 I’m envious of old people with most of their time behind them.
 I’ve accepted that I’ll never like my job, I’ll pretend to feel happy when I really feel alone, and live an ultimately ordinary, but pathetic life.
 I already know I’m too pathetic to even listen to your advice.”

 The Zen master maintained a neutral facial expression that gave the man nothing to work with.
-“If a man finds himself predicting his future, he will eventually consider himself to be a psychic.”
+“If a man finds himself predicting his future, he will eventually consider himself to be a psychic”, he said.

 The Zen master, then, delivered a guy-wrenching blow to his stomach.
 The kind of pain was comparable to the feeling after drinking five cups of coffee, on an empty stomach, the morning after a night on the town.
 More than anything else though, he was in a state of shock.
 The man thought to himself, “Why, on earth, did this small, kind, old Asian man just do that to me?”